 Some good research at Queensland University* demonstrated 'weakness and delayed action' of TrA in people with lower back pain.
 However, this research has led to confusion in its application in the therapeutic world because it was automatically assumed the converse would be true: that strengthening TrA (the core) would make the lower back pain go away.
 This led to a flourishing industry of core work and Pilates classes.

 Professor Eyal Lederman in his paper ‘The Myth of Core Stability’ tells us: ‘The division of the trunk into core and global muscle system is a reductionist fantasy, which serves only to promote the core stability (industry)’.

-Lederman puts it a little more succinctly:
+Professor Lederman puts it better:

 ‘It is believed that low velocity exercise performed laying or kneeling on all fours would help normalise motor control which would include timing dysfunction (of TrA).This kind of training is unlikely to help reset timing differences.
 It is like aspiring to play the piano faster by exercising with finger weights, or doing slow push ups.
 To overcome the timing problem the proponents of core stability came up with a solution - teach everyone to continuously contract the TrA or to tense/brace the core muscle.
 By continuously contracting it would overcome the need to worry about onset timing.’

 Watch how to strengthen transverse abdominis and multifidus with Sarah's famous Roman Chair exercise.

 When your back is painful Transversus abdominis may switch off as an automatic pain-relieving mechanism.
 This is not an elective, cerebrally pre-meditated action; it is a simple brain reflex to spare the lumbar segments excessive compression – and thus to reduce pain emanating from a painful spinal link.
 It is indeed fantasy to think that vigorously exercising a muscle can over-ride its instinct to reflexively relieve pain.